(This story won the Most Excellent Prose award from the College of Creative Studies at UC Santa Barbara!.)

 “Aaaaaaugh!
 God, no, what did youuuuooooaaaaaugh!”

 The Synapse Cable retracted down my throat.
-The Neuron Pod detached, letting the meat-rope whip through my esophagus.
+The Neuron Pod detached from it, letting the meat-rope whip through my esophagus like measuring-tape.

 “Are you trying to kill me?!
 What did you do?!”